Skip to main content

 Land of the Seven Civilizations — a journey from north to south through 6,000 years of history

 Iraq is not just a study destination — it is an open museum containing the artifacts of The Sumerians, Akkadians, Babylonians, Assyrians, Chaldeans, Sassanids, and Abbasids.
 As an international student at Al-Turath University, take advantage of holidays and occasions to explore this unique heritage.
-The guide below organizes destinations from north to south.
+The guide below organizes destinations from North to South.

 • Always carry a copy of your passport and student residency.

-• Check checkpoints on highways between governorates.
+• Check for checkpoints on highways between governorates.

 • Travel to Najaf and Karbala requires a special permit during major pilgrimage occasions.

-🏔️ Northern Iraq — Kurdistan Region & Mosul
+Northern Iraq — Kurdistan Region and Mosul

 A green mountainous region with a moderate climate, home to the oldest inhabited cities in history.

-Top Northern Destinations
+Additional Northern Destinations

 DestinationDistance from BaghdadMain Landmarks